Avon Products: Animal testing

 Avon vowed in 1989 that as a company located in the United States, it would no longer participate in animal testing.
 Avon has since claimed to be working globally to introduce safer methods of testing cosmetics that do not require animals.
 These methods include in vitro testing, computer simulations, and testing cosmetics on human volunteers.

 Although Avon does not practice animal testing of its cosmetics that are sold in the United States, certain specialty products do require extensive testing in other countries.
 In China, specialty products that require degrees of animal testing include but are not limited to: sunscreen products, whitening/pigmentation products, and hair dye/perm or growth products.
 Despite laws that require animal testing in some countries, Avon chooses to distribute its products in those jurisdictions.
 Laws in various countries require companies to pay for animal testing through a commercial business in order to sell certain products in that country.
 Because Avon is not globally animal-testing free, People for the Ethical Treatment of Animals (PETA) has not included Avon on their cruelty-free list.

 In 2019, Avon ended all regulatory-required animal testing, making it the first global beauty company selling in China to stop all animal testing of ingredients and products across all its brands by developing new ways to deliver products that do not require animal testing, such as reformulating products.
 PETA has since announced that it has added Avon Products Inc. to their list of companies "Working for Regulatory Change".

 Withdrawal from major markets

 In October 2013, Avon announced the closure of its branch in France at the end of that month.
 Its French employees accused it of keeping the workers in the dark for months and not acting in line with the company's publicly stated values of being a socially responsible company that upholds values of trust, respect and integrity and a culture of "open and candid communication."
 As of January 2014, Avon France was in receivership.

-This was followed by an announcement via Facebook on 15 February 2018, that Avon Australia and New Zealand would close by the end of the year.
+This was followed by an announcement via Facebook on February 15, 2018, that Avon Australia and New Zealand would close by the end of the year.
 This decision resulted in the loss of 220 jobs and 21,400 sales representatives.
 The company has attracted criticism for poor communication with its customers and employees.

+Avon is still active in Russia and is recruiting more people and continuing to manufacture products as of January 2024.